E. K. Nayanar: Third term (1996 - 2001)

 He is revered and respected by both the LDF and UDF for his contributions for the development of the state.

 Achievements

 Nayanar introduced several reforms during his tenures as Chief Minister like The Kerala Coir workers Welfare Fund Act, 1987, The Kerala Khadi Workers Welfare Fund Act, 1989, The Kerala Abkari Workers Welfare Fund Act, 1989, The Kerala Construction Workers Welfare Fund Act, 1989 and the Kerala Ration Dealer's Welfare Fund Act, 1998.
-In 1996,the new LDF government led by EK Nayanar made People's Planning Campaign.
+In 1996, the new LDF government led by EK Nayanar made People's Planning Campaign.
 The government commissioned a staggering 33% of its money to local governments like the panchayats, municipalities and corporations.
 The campaign thus allowed for the provision of a three-tier system of power in panchayats and a one tier system in urban areas, and also helped local people to determine and implement their own development priorities.
 This helped make the government more effective, more inclusive and moreover people-centric.
 Decentralisation was implemented.

+The Total Literacy Campaign (TLC) in Kerala was a landmark initiative that aimed to eradicate illiteracy and promote universal literacy.
+The campaign was launched on January 26, 1989 by Nayanar in Ernakulam district and later expanded statewide.
+The campaign, supported by the government and civil society, played a pivotal role in Kerala becoming India's first fully literate state on April 18, 1991 within 2 years.